A lesson of Election 2024: There is no ‘climate voter’

 Why We Wrote This

-This election proved that there “is no ‘climate voter,’” says Roger Pielke Jr., a professor at the University of Colorado, Boulder and a nonresident senior fellow at the conservative American Enterprise Institute who has long written about climate change and policy.
+This election proved that there “is no ‘climate voter,’” says Roger Pielke Jr., a professor at the University of Colorado Boulder and a nonresident senior fellow at the conservative American Enterprise Institute who has long written about climate change and policy.

-He and political scientist Ruy Teixiera, another American Enterprise Institute fellow, conducted a survey of voters in September and found that even those who list climate as an important issue are generally unwilling to pay extra for it.
+He and political scientist Ruy Teixeira, another American Enterprise Institute fellow, conducted a survey of voters in September and found that even those who list climate as an important issue are generally unwilling to pay extra for it.

 “It is important,” says Dr. Pielke of voter opinions on climate change.
-“It’s up there, but it’s nowhere near immigration, inflation, the economy and things like that.”
+“It’s up there, but it’s nowhere near immigration, inflation, the economy, and things like that.”

 Climate and clean energy are important priorities, he says.
 But putting them into the context of economic prosperity is a far more effective approach than putting the climate goals at the forefront.